kyuhee1011/python-p4-project/README.md

 pipenv install
 ```

-Run pipenv shell and then change to correct directory to play.
+Run pipenv shell and then change to the correct directory to play.

 ```ubuntu
 pipenv shell